veDoDev/veDoDev/README.md

   <!---
   💞️ I’m looking to collaborate on ...
   --->
-- 📫 How to reach me vedsuniltripathi@gmail.xom
+- 📫 How to reach me : vedsuniltripathi@gmail.com
 - 🪢 Originally created in 2020 under my previous GitHub account [ @ved-tripathi](https://github.com/ved-tripathi)
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: ...
 All positive integers together, sum up to a negative fraction, While first 10 sum up to 55... **small, but not negative atleast.**